-- When a student's appearance and/or attitude is in opposition to the career education goals to which the school's academic and placement assistance are dedicated, the student may be advised, dismissed for the day and/or placed on probation.
-If no progress is shown during the probation period, the student may be dismissed. - 2.
-When a student's behavior interferes with the rights of others, disrupts and/or prohibits the learning process of other students, or is in opposition to policies and rules of the classroom and the school, the student may be advised, dismissed for the day and/or placed on probation.
-If no progress is shown during probation period, the student may be dismissed. - 3.
-When a student is guilty of negligent and/or careless acts and/or omissions in the learning process so as to endanger or to cause injury to another person or property, the student may be advised, dismissed for the day and/or placed on probation or may be automatically dismissed. - 4.
+- 1. When a student's appearance and/or attitude is in opposition to the career education goals to which the school's academic and placement assistance are dedicated, the student may be advised, suspended, or terminated. - 2.
+When a student's behavior interferes with the rights of others, disrupts and/or prohibits the learning process of other students, or is in opposition to policies and rules of the classroom and the school, the student may be advised, suspended, or terminated. - 3.
+When a student is guilty of negligent and/or careless acts and/ or omissions in the learning process so as to endanger or to cause injury to another person or property, the student may be advised, suspended, or may be automatically terminated. - 4.
 Under certain circumstances, a student's conduct may warrant immediate dismissal.
 Examples of this include, but are not limited to: - a.
-Engaging in verbal threats, intimidation, use of foul or profane language, physical threats, sexual assault, physical violence, racial or sexual harassment in or around the School. - Possession of weapons, firearms and knives while on school property or when involved in any school sponsored activity. - Possessing, distributing or using alcohol and/or illegal drugs in or around the school. - d.
-Vandalizing, stealing or being in possession of stolen property. - e.
+Engaging in verbal threats, intimidation, use of foul or profane language, physical threats, sexual assault, physical violence, racial or sexual harassment in or around the school; - b.
+Possession of weapons, firearms and knives while on school property or when involved in any school sponsored activity; - c.
+Possessing, distributing or using alcohol and/or illegal drugs in or around the school; - d.
+Vandalizing, stealing or being in possession of stolen property; - e.
 Falsifying personal information on school documents and/or presentation of forged documents.